cs411-alawini/su25-cs411-team002-iCAN/backend/README.md

 3. Download that platform's package

+4. In terminal, get to the Downloads directory
-cd to downloads
+$ cd Downloads

+5. Once you're in the Downloads directory, run the following code:
-tar -xf google-cloud-cli-darwin-arm.tar.gz
+$ tar -xf google-cloud-cli-darwin-arm.tar.gz

+6. Run this
-./google-cloud-sdk/install.sh
+$ ./google-cloud-sdk/install.sh

+7. Then, run this
-./google-cloud-sdk/bin/gcloud init
+$ ./google-cloud-sdk/bin/gcloud init

+8. Create a virtual environment
-python -m venv .venv
+$ python -m venv .venv

+9. Activate your virtual environment
-source .venv/bin/activate
+$ source .venv/bin/activate

-cd backend
+10. Navigate to the root folder (make sure you are in "su25-cs411-team002-iCAN")

+11. Install the dependencies
-pip install -r requirements.txt
+$ pip install -r requirements.txt

-go to root folder
+12. Create a .env file.
+This is where your GCP credentials will go.
-touch .env
+$ touch .env

-inside .env
+13. Open your .env file and copy the information below

 INSTANCE_CONNECTION_NAME="cs411-team002-ican:us-central1:cs411-team002-ican"
-(Change with your username)
-DB_USER="hannahk8"
-(Change with your password)
-DB_PASS="hannahk8"
-DB_NAME="pokemon_battle_db"
+DB_USER="hannahk8" --- Replace this with your username DB_PASS="hannahk8" --- Replace this with your password DB_NAME="pokemon_battle_db"

+14. Run the following command in your terminal:
-gcloud auth application-default login
+$ gcloud auth application-default login

+15. Navigate to the backend folder
+$ cd backend

+16. Run the flask app!
+$ python run.py

+## Test your flask app

+1. Activate virtual environment
+$ source .venv/bin/activate

+2. Navigate to backend folder
-cd backend
+$ cd backend

+3. Run flask app
-python run.py
+$ python run.py

-# maybe???? --> pip install urllib3==1.26.15